Skip to main content

 -rw-rw-r-- 1 firstuser users 0 Jun 14 16:13 file1.txt

-Here, the user has firstuser and the secondary group users have read and write permissions on the file file1.txt.
-User firstuser is the owner of this file.
-All other users have read-only rights to this file.
-Read more about access rights format.
+Here, the user firstuser and the secondary group users have read and write permissions to the file file1.txt.
+The user firstuser is the owner of this file.
+All other users have permissions only to read this file.
+Read more about the format of access rights.

 6. Check that the second user in the secondary group can create files in the folder and modify files that the first user in the group created.
 To do this, switch to the second user added to the group: